S2-group/rosbag-extractor/README.md

 $ pip3 install -r ./requirements.txt
 $ sudo apt install graphviz
 ```
+If the requirements list is/becomes broken, do not hesitate to pull request the necessary updates.

 Then, just run the extraction script on a bagfile:
 ```